 Additional server status information was added, and the user interface was improved.
 Select Server Status from the Management tab to open this window.

-Support for MySQL Enterprise features in the Commercial edition of MySQL Workbench was added.
+Support for MySQL Enterprise features in MySQL Workbench Commercial was added.
 From within the Management tab for an open connection, look for the following products under the heading MySQL Enterprise:

-for the MEB tool.
-After installing a commercial version of
+end for the MEB tool.
+After installing MySQL Workbench Commercial

 browsing the contents of generated logs by the commercial

 Audit Log Plugin.
-Powerful filtering and search capabilities are available.
-Fast
+Powerful filtering and search capabilities

 are available.
 Fast browsing is provided by caching the log

 data locally in an encrypted file.
 This plugin supports MEB